-- (a) Tier 1 capital, which comprises

-- (i) Common Equity Tier 1 (CET1)
+- (a) Tier 1 capital, which comprises of Common Equity Tier 1 (CET1) - (b) Tier 2 capital

-- (ii) Additional Tier 1 Capital

-(b) Tier 2 capital

 For each of the two categories above, there is a single set of criteria described in the above named guideline that the instruments are required to meet before they are included in the relevant category.
 For the purpose of determining the capital adequacy ratio, the capital base is the sum of Tier 1 and Tier 2 capital net of regulatory adjustments applied.